donders-research-data-management/rdm-ontology-di/doc/help/user-manual/access-shared-data.rst

 Access shared data
 ==================

-Do you want to access data from the Donders Research Data Repository that has been shared?
+Do you want to access data from the ${repositoryDescription} that has been shared?
 Read more here:

 .. toctree::
    :maxdepth: 1